Cloud-Drift/earthcube-community-talk-2023/slides/problem.md

 <p class="fragment">
-  $\rightarrow$ <b>Our challenge</b>: Can we make the UX of Lagrangian data analysis on par with that of Xarray?
+  $\rightarrow$ <b>Our challenge</b>: Can we make the UX of Lagrangian data analysis on par with that of Xarray for gridded data?
 </p>
 </section>